 Take a moment to think about your last meeting; maybe it was with your team, your superiors, or your board.
 Try to remember what you talked about.

-Most likely, it was the “hard” side of business such as product/service enhancements, financials, and corporate goals.
-Of course, these aspects of the organization are most often discussed as they are crucial to maintaining (or establishing) your organization’s place in the market.
+Most likely, it was the “hard” side of business – product or service enhancements, financials, and corporate goals.
+Of course, these aspects of the organization are discussed often, because they are crucial to maintaining your organization’s status in the market.

 What is not as readily discussed is the “soft” side of business.The soft side of business refers to the company’s culture, morale, and employee value proposition.
 Creating and nurturing your culture is extremely important, but is rarely given the same emphasis as its counterpart.
-This is too bad, as your company’s culture is its guiding beacon.
-Without direction, your team can fall off course or drift culturally, potentially leading to disengagement and turnover.
+This is too bad, because your company’s culture is its guiding beacon.
+Without direction, your team can fall off course or drift apart; potentially, leading to disengagement and turnover.

-Kudos® is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
-Kudos® uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales
+Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
+Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales